exposr/exposrd/README.md

 exposr needs to have at least one ingress and one transport method enabled.
 The default option enables the HTTP ingress and the WS transport.

+### Account creation
+Account creation is disabled by default and needs to be enabled.
+It can be enabled in two ways, either through the public API or by enabling the administration API.
+It's recommended to only use the admin API for account creation.

+To enable it through the public API start exposr with the flag `--allow-registration`.

+> ⚠️ Warning: Enabling public account registration will allow anyone to register an account and to create tunnels on your server.

+### Administration interface
+The administration interface runs on a separate port from public API.
+By default it uses `8081`.
+The interface can be enabled by passing the flag `--admin-enable true`.

+To further enable the administration API an API key must be configured.

+    exposr-server --admin-enable true --admin-api-key <insert key>

+> ⚠️ Warning: The API key allows full privileged access to all accounts and tunnels.

 ### Configuring HTTP ingress
 The HTTP ingress can be enabled by passing the flag `--ingress http`.